Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 }
 ```

 The usage is pretty simple.
-Whenever we find code hidden in the data section, we add an entrypoint to the `JSON` file. pyDisass6502 will then acknowledge them when setting the `-e` or `--entrypoints` flag and run the script again, like so:
+Whenever we find code hidden in the data section, we add an entrypoint to the `JSON` file. pyDisass6502 will acknowledge these when setting the `-e` or `--entrypoints` flag and run the script again, like so:

 ```batch
 disass -i sources/flt.prg -o code/flt.asm -e sources/entrypoints.json
 ```

 But how do we identify code in the first place?
-Many disassemblers have an interactive UI, which lets you mark sections and convert them interactively between code and data.
+Many disassemblers have an interactive UI, which lets you mark sections and convert them  between code and data.
 Our command line tool does not have that luxury, but luckily we can always look into the monitor of the [VICE](https://vice-emu.sourceforge.io) emulator.
 I usually keep it open all the time to browse through the code and set manual entrypoints whenever I spot code.

 The first entrypoint is easy to identify if you look at the start of the code again: